AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module0/ex3.md

 ![DSN](./images/confighome.png)

-Enter your default Configuration ID (you can find this on the homepage of your GitHub repo) and click **Load Configuration**.
+Enter your default Configuration ID (you can find this on the homepage of your GitHub repo, or if you’re Adobe Solution Partner please contact **spphelp@adobe.com**) and click **Load Configuration**.
 You're now seeing the default configuration for this Adobe Experience Platform instance in the context of the enablement.

 ![DSN](./images/cfg2.png)